 Vaccines and religious accommodations

 Employees may be entitled to another kind of reasonable accommodation in the mandatory vaccine context as well.
 Under Title VII of the Civil Rights Act of 1964 (Title VII), employers must provide accommodations for an employee’s sincerely held religious belief when it comes to vaccine requirements.
 Again, the law does account for exceptions related to the employer’s undue hardship.

-The definition of undue hardship under Title VII is decidedly more lenient for the employer, requiring that it only pose more than a de minimis cost on business operations.
+The definition of undue hardship under Title VII is decidedly more lenient for the employer than under the ADA, requiring that it only pose more than a de minimis cost on business operations.